lesterbx/capacitor-bluetooth-paired-devices/README.md

-# Capacitor Bluetooth Serial Plugin
+# Capacitor Bluetooth Paired Plugin

-A client implementation for interacting with Bluetooth
+A client implementation for fetching the paired bluetooth devices

 Supported platforms